Town crier: Modern town criers

 In England, town criers still announce the births of royal heirs and occasionally the arrival of the royal family.
 Tony Appleton, an octogenarian and self-proclaimed “royalist crier,” took it upon himself to announce, as loudly as he can, important news about the royal family.
 Appleton has served as town crier for the nearby town of Romford, but he does not represent the royal family.
 Appleton admitted as much in 2013, when news outlets were confused by his presence.

 There are several town crier guilds in both Canada and the United States.
 These include the Ontario Guild of Town Criers, the Nova Scotia Guild of Town Criers and the American Guild of Town Criers.
-In 2016, the town of Burlingame, California added a town crier.
+In 2016, the town of Burlingame, California, added a town crier.

-In Australia, as of October 2010, the City of Sydney, City of Hobart, City of Greater Geelong, City of Portland, City of Ipswich, City of Gosford, City of Salisbury, City of Gold Coast and 22 other local councils had an official town crier.
+As of February 2026, over 25 Australian local councils have official town criers, including the City of Brisbane (Queensland capital), City of Sydney (New South Wales capital), and the Australian Capital Territory.